yundumbledore/PET-TRACER/README.md

 ![](Assets/Multistep_consistency_sampling.png)

-This figure shows an example of posterior estimation with one TAC-AIF pair predicted by CM, MCMC, and other baselines.
+The figure below shows an example of posterior estimation with one TAC-AIF pair predicted by CM, MCMC, and other baselines.
 ![](Assets/Posterior_estimation_example.png)

 ## Getting Started